pashaDadenko/flightClub/README.md

 ## About

-Flight Club Limited Sneakers is an e-commerce platform that specializes in offering a curated selection of limited edition and rare sneakers.
+Flight Club is an e-commerce platform that specializes in offering a curated selection of limited edition and rare sneakers.
 Our platform is designed with both sellers and buyers in mind, creating a seamless experience for sneaker enthusiasts.

 ## Features

 - **User Accounts:** Create and manage your personal account to keep track of your order history.

 - **Product Showcase:** Explore a showcase of the latest limited sneakers, with detailed information and high-quality images.

-- **Secure Payments:** Make secure and convenient payments for your purchases.

 - **Search and Filter:** Easily search for your favorite sneakers and apply filters to find exactly what you're looking for.